axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 This component is a case document table with the features display, upload, download and delete document entries.

-This component is a part of the ``portal-component`` project, which is independent of Portal.
-You don't need to import Portal projects to use it.
+This component is a part of project ``portal-component``, which is independent of the Portal.
+You don't need to import the Portal projects to use it.

 |document-table|

 To extend features of this component, please override these subprocesses: ``GetDocumentItems``, ``UploadDocumentItem``, ``DeleteDocumentItem``, and ``DownloadDocumentItem``.
 You can also add a new column or remove default columns of the document table.
-Find examples in the ``DocumentTableComponent`` process in portal-developer-examples project.
+Find examples in process ``DocumentTableComponent`` in project portal-developer-examples.

 Code Example: